-While Naropa University's student housing is considered a non-campus location, Naropa complies with the fire safety regulations for on-campus student housing.
+While Naropa University's student housing are considered non-campus locations, Naropa complies with the fire safety regulations for on-campus student housing.
 Naropa University maintains a log of all reported fires that occur at Snow Lion, publishes an annual report that contains safety polices and fire statistics for Snow Lion and submits the statistics from the fire and safety report annually to the US Department of Education.